-Subsection (c) applies if the contract is formed by conduct rather than by offer and acceptance.
-Again, if terms in the records are excluded because the records do not agree in substance, those excluded terms are not brought into the agreement by ambiguous conduct.
+Here the terms of the contract are determined by the primary rule of 2-207(1).
 Thus, if the seller seeks to include a term in its record and the buyer also has a record, the seller's term is out unless the records of the parties agree in substance.
 The would not agree unless both parties had a term on the same matter, e.g., notice time for breach of warranty, and the terms agreed in substance, e.g., 20 days vs. 18 days.
-This is the "knock out rule in current 2-207(3) and Article 2.22 of the UNIDROIT Principles, except that the "knock out does not depend upon standard terms.
+This is the exclusionary rule in current 2-207(3) and Article 2.22 of the UNIDROIT Principles, except that the "knock out does not depend upon standard terms.
 Hence, revised 2-207 deals with the "battle of the records.
-In these cases, the crucial question is how to treat the excluded terms.
-Can they still become part of the agreement?
-The answer is found in subsection (b)(2): The answer is yes if, after their initial exclusion, the parties agree to them.
-But note that ambiguous conduct, such as accepting and using goods after receipt of the record, is not agreement.
-Affirmative conduct or a signature on the record may be required.